tyrannosaur/director.js/readme.md

 ## Future plans

-`dTools` may become an Xtra, due to fundemental instabilities in Director's scripting engine.
+`dTools` may become an Xtra, due to fundamental instabilities in Director's scripting engine.